yrayo/Azure-Honeynet-SOC-Lab/README.md

 # Azure Cloud Environment SOC + Honeypot + Live Malicous Traffic
 ## Summary
-This lab allows me to demonstrates how an Azure honeypot can be used to capture live attacker activity and feed that data into Azure Sentinel for visibility and threat hunting.
-It shows the lifecycle from spinning up a vulnerable Windows OS machine to visualizing geolocated attacks on a Sentinel workbook.
+In this project, I built an Azure-based honeynet + SOC environment, integrating vulnerable decoy systems, telemetry ingestion, and threat-detection visualization.
+I deployed a honeypot VM exposed to the public internet, routed its security and network logs into Azure Log Analytics and Microsoft Sentinel, and used Kusto queries and watchlist-based geolocation to visualize attacker behavior via visual dashboards.
+This educational lab helped me learn how to turn raw malicious traffic into actionable insights in SOC context.

 ## Goals
-- Deploy a vulnerable Windows 10 virtual machine (honeypot) in Azure.
+- Deploy a vulnerable Windows 10 virtual machine (honeypot) in Azure
-- Open NSG (Network Security Group) rules to generate inbound traffic (intentionally vulnerable).
+- Open NSG (Network Security Group) rules to generate inbound traffic (intentionally vulnerable)
+- Simulate attacker behavior in Azure by deploying exposed systems to attract real-world reconnaissance and attacks
-- Forward security logs into a LAW (Log Analytics workspace).
+- Forward security logs into a LAW (Log Analytics workspace)
-- Ingest logs into Azure SIEM (Sentinel) and create visual attack maps.
+- Ingest logs into Azure SIEM (Sentinel) and create visual attack maps
-- Run KQL (Kusto Query Language) to geolocate and analyze attack sources.
+- Run KQL (Kusto Query Language) to geolocate and analyze attack sources
-- Harden the environment and compare pre/post results.
+- Harden the environment post-attack, then compare metrics and visualization to quantify improvements

 ## Architecture Overview
 ![Architecture Screenshot](images/Architecture.PNG)